“…….And in all your getting, get understanding.” -Proverbs 4:7

 Faith, not works

 We don’t earn salvation by our acts of holiness or by our performances.
 This is why it is not everybody who attends a church that is saved or it is not everybody who calls him or herself a Christian that is saved.
-It is only those who have put their faith in what God has done through Jesus Christ that gets to receive the free gift of salvation according to Ephesians 2:8.
+It is only those who have put their faith in what God has done through Jesus Christ who receive the gift of salvation according to Ephesians 2:8.

 When we accept and believe in Jesus Christ, God then seals us with His Holy Spirit as a sign of “ownership.”